nbauma109/jd-gui-duo/README.md

 ## Maven central

-In the Help -> Preferences menu, use search source code on maven.org if you want to show the original source code, if it's available :
+In the Help -> Preferences menu, use search source code on [Maven Central](https://search.maven.org/) if you want to show the original source code, if it's available :

 ![image](https://user-images.githubusercontent.com/9403560/169690664-6a3e1a40-dda9-4f3f-9eac-515a24ae9e65.png)